metagenlab/zAMP/docs/_build/html/_sources/pages/execution.rst.txt

 2. Create a working directory
 ************************************************************************

 ..
-Note:: Provided command-line examples are valid for a standard unix terminal in bash.
+Note:: Provided command-line examples are given as example for a standard unix terminal in bash.

 Before the execution of the pipeline, prepare a new dedicated directory somewhere on the system where you have sufficient space (NOT within the pipeline directory).